-41 Mr. Chernick estimates that this benefit is equal to approximately \$0.013 per m3 of space heating gas saved per year and \$0.011 per m3 of combined space heating and water heating energy saved per year; there are essentially no such savings from baseload measures (industrial and water heating).
+For Enbridge, Mr. Chernick estimates that this benefit is equal to approximately \$0.013 per m of space heating gas saved per year and \$0.011 per m of combined space heating and water heating energy saved per year; there are essentially no such savings from baseload measures (industrial and water heating).
+For Union, I used the average of the differences Mr. Chernick reports for 2015 and 2016 (Chernick p.
+28): \$0.015 for baseload and \$0.017 for space heating measures.
 Data on the mix of end use gas saved in the utilities' proposed plans were not included in their filing.
 Thus, I have assumed that the mix (in percentage terms) will be the same as in 2014 for Enbridge and the same as in 2014 for Union excluding the T2/Rate 100 savings.
-The total benefit per m3 saved is much greater for Enbridge than for Union because Enbridge got a much larger fraction of its savings in 2014 from space heating measures (over 60%) than Union (less than 30%, even after subtracting out T2/R100 savings).
-To the extent that the utilities will get more of their savings in future years from space heating these estimated benefits will be conservatively low.
-42 Enbridge used estimates of avoided distribution system costs developed for the Company by Navigant Consulting (Exh.
+To the extent that the utilities will get more of their savings in future years from space heating these estimated benefits will be conservatively low."

+Enbridge used estimates of avoided distribution system costs developed for the Company by Navigant Consulting (Exh.
 C/T1/S4).
 The magnitude of those avoided costs varied by a factor of 4, depending on whether the savings were from space heating or from baseload measure end uses like water heating or industrial process efficiency improvements (See Navigant Table 7).
 Mr. Chernick has found that Enbridge's avoided distribution costs are actually three to five times higher than Navigant estimated for the Company.
 I have used the mid-point (factor of four) of that range.
-In this case, I estimated the lifetime NPV of an annual savings of an m3 using a nominal discount rate (i.e. the 4% real discount rate adjusted for an assumed annual inflation rate of 1.68%) because Navigant estimates were expressed in constant nominal dollars.
+In this case, I estimated the lifetime NPV of an annual savings of an m using a nominal discount rate (i.e. the 4% real discount rate adjusted for an assumed annual inflation rate of 1.68%) because Navigant estimates were expressed in constant nominal dollars.
 A weighted average value for the entire Enbridge portfolio was estimated based on the Company's 2014 distribution of savings by end use.
 Absent better information, the values for Union were assumed to be the same as for Enbridge per end use.
-However, because Union's savings are assumed to be more baseload heavy and less space heating focused, the weighted average value per m3 is estimated to be lower for Union.
+However, because Union's savings are assumed to be more baseload heavy and less space heating focused, the weighted average value per m is estimated to be lower for Union.

-36 Assumes an average measure life of 16 years.
+&lt;sup>36 Assumes an average measure life of 16 years.
 All values in 2015 Canadian dollars (CDN).

-37 This is NPV of benefits per annual m3 saved multiplied by the average incremental annual m3 savings forecast for the 2016-2020 period by Enbridge (74.4 million m3) and Union (75.1 million m3).
+&lt;sup>37 This is NPV of benefits per annual m3 saved multiplied by the average incremental annual m savings forecast for the 2016-2020 period by Enbridge (74.4 million m) and Union (75.1 million m).

-38 Enbridge's average annual budget from 2016-2020 is \$76.2 million; Union's is \$60.4 million.
+&lt;sup>38 Enbridge's average annual budget is \$72.3 million; Union's is \$57.4 million (both in 2015 dollars).

-39 Valued at Mr. Chernick's estimate of avoided costs of carbon emission regulations.
-As noted above, Mr. Chernick suggests such values would start at approximately \$20 (2014 USD) per ton of CO2 or \$1.18 USD per MBtu of natural gas in the first year of a regulatory scheme.
-The values per m3 of reduction are the same for both Enbridge and Union as the market clearing price unit of emissions is likely to be a provincial price.
-40 Mr. Chernick estimates that a 1 billion m3 reduction in annual gas demand would produce a \$0.00027 reduction in price per m3.
-Over the 2016-2020 period, I assume that average annual gas sales in Ontario will be approximately 27 billion m3.
-Thus, the price reduction benefit to Ontario gas users from a 1 billion m3 reduction in gas demand would be worth approximately \$7.2 million.
-That equates to a benefit of approximately \$0.0072 for one year's worth of a single m3 of demand reduction.
-That, in turn translates to a benefit of approximately \$0.083 for 16 years (the average measure life) of one m3 of demand reduction.
-The magnitude of this benefit is assumed to be the same (per m3 of savings) for both utilities.
+&lt;sup>39 Valued at Mr. Chernick's estimate of avoided costs of carbon emission regulations.
+As noted above, Mr. Chernick suggests such values would start at approximately \$20 (2014 USD) per ton of $CO_2$ or \$1.18 USD per MBtu of natural gas in the first year of a regulatory scheme.
+The values per m of reduction are the same for both Enbridge and Union as the market clearing price unit of emissions is likely to be a provincial price.